Skip to main content

 This command writes the specified local hard disk file to the target file system with the file attribute specified.
 If a file of that name exists on the target, it is first deleted (see delete_file).
 There are many possible failures including file not found on your hard disk, not enough space on the target, and the target not having a file system.

-The attribute value may be any 7 bit value constructed by orring the following together expressed as decimal:
+The attribute value may be any 7-bit value constructed by OR-ing the following together expressed as decimal:

 CODE